-Blinova was a truly multidisciplinary artist - she was interested in architecture, poetry, sculpture, design, jewellery design, costume design.
-Despite the fact that only a small part of her heritage survived to these days, her art has had an enormous influence on the development of contemporary art in Central Asia.
-When, for example, she presented her installation Poem about a Learned Cat at the Kokserek Gallery in Almaty in 1995, she wrote the entire text of the poem on the perimeter walls of the gallery just slightly above the floor level, so that ‘cats could read it easily’.
+Blinova was a truly multidisciplinary artist.
+She was interested in architecture, poetry, sculpture, design, jewelry design and costume design.
+Despite the fact that only a small fraction of her work survived to today, her art has had an enormous influence on the development of contemporary art in Central Asia.
+For example, when she presented her installation Poem about a Learned Cat at the Kokserek Gallery in Almaty in 1995, she wrote the entire text of the poem on the perimeter walls of the gallery just slightly above the floor level, so that ‘cats could read it easily’.
 This was one of the first conceptual installations in Kazakhstani art.
-At the time the term ‘installation’ was not yet used in Kazakhstan.
+At the time the term ‘installation’ had not yet been used in Kazakhstan.

-Apart from these programmatic installations the exhibition In Honour of L.B. also includes rare archives and drawings, which enable the visitor to sink deeper into Blinova’s universe.
-Most of these materials is shown to the public for the first time.
-The show is completed by Rustam Khalfin’s installations dedicated to his wife and ‘alter-ego’, as he used to call Blinova.
+In addition to these programmatic installations, the exhibition In Honour of L.B. also includes rare archival documents and drawings, which enable the visitor to sink deeper into Blinova’s universe.
+Most of these materials are being shown to the public for the first time.
+The show is accompanied by Rustam Khalfin’s installations, which are dedicated to his wife and ‘alter-ego’, as he used to call Blinova.

 The exhibition was curated by famous Kazakhstani artist couple Yelena and Viktor Vorobyev.
-The installation re-makes by Vorobyevs are not intended as exact replicas of originals, but as visual guides to demonstrate Blinova’s thinking.
+The installation remakes by the Vorobyevs are not intended as exact replicas of originals, but as visual guides to demonstrate Blinova’s thinking.

-Specially for the exhibition Aspan Gallery has published a series of books: the first one is Blinova’s Poem about a Learned Cat with illustrations by Yelena Vorobyeva.
+Specially for the exhibition Aspan Gallery has published a series of books.
+The first is Blinova’s Poem about a Learned Cat with illustrations by Yelena Vorobyeva.
 These illustrations were created during Blinova’s life, but the book has never been published.
-The second one is a new book by a prominent Russian artist and writer Alexander Brener, dedicated to Blinova and Khalfin entitled The Art of Life and the Art of Seeing.
+The second is a new book by prominent Russian artist and writer, Alexander Brener, dedicated to Blinova and Khalfin entitled, The Art of Life and the Art of Seeing.
 The third publication is the exhibition catalogue with works from the exhibition and art historical essays.

 Lidiya Blinova (1948-1996, Almaty)